evoth/blog/README.md

         - Explain input/output
         - Organize into folders
     - Organize layouts with partials for different sections
-- ARIA, accessibility in general, Schema, OpenGraph, correct use of tags where possible (semantics), good tooltips and labels, button/link titles, etc.
+- ARIA, accessibility in general, Schema, OpenGraph, correct use of tags and attributes where possible (semantic HTML), good tooltips and labels, button/link titles, etc.
+    - Test with accessibility tools
+    - Use visibility instead of display where appropriate to match visuals with accessibility tree
 - Eliminate last pseudo elements
 - Correct post published/updated dates (figure out GitInfo with submodules)
 - Darker zinc-300 color?
 Or maybe add zinc-250 and shift everything down